-The following are examples of in-demand projects that prospective students may choose to be involved in.
-Prospective students may also propose their own project when applying to the NRT.
+The following are examples of in-demand projects that Nebraska NRT students may choose to be involved in.
+Students may also propose their own project in the NRT.

 Unmanned Aerial Vehicles (UAVs) in the Forecasting of Environmental Degradation